Zone Look-up Map

 For More Questions

-- The City offers free Pre-application Reviews that allow you to ask questions and get answers from relevant staff.
+- The City offers free Pre-application Reviews that allow applicants to ask questions and get answers from relevant staff

-- A new campground will require a Site Plan – Administrative approval (assuming it includes <50,000 s.f. of gross floor area of non-residential development).
+- A new campground will require a Site Plan – Administrative approval (assuming it includes <50,000 square feet of gross floor area of non-residential development).

 - Code Enforcement will look for compliance with Use-specific Standards in Subsection 14-16-4-3(D)(14).